On Gautam Adani's 60th birthday, the Adani Family commits Rs 60,000 Cr to charity | Business

 - India

-On the year of the centenary birth anniversary of Gautam Adani's father Shri Shantilal Adani, and Gautam Adani's own 60th birthday, the Adani Family has committed a donation of Rs 60,000 crore to a range of social causes.
+Ahmedabad (Gujarat) [India], June 24 (ANI/PRNewswire): On the year of the centenary birth anniversary of Gautam Adani's father Shantilal Adani, and Gautam Adani's own 60th birthday, the Adani Family has committed a donation of Rs 60,000 crore to a range of social causes.
 This corpus will be administered by the Adani Foundation.

-To utilize the potential of India's demographic advantage, there is an ever-growing need to focus on the areas of healthcare, education, and skill development.
-The shortfalls in each of these areas are roadblocks to an 'Atmanirbhar Bharat.'
+To utilize the potential of India's demographic advantage, there is an ever growing need to focus on the areas of healthcare, education, and skill development.
+The shortfalls in each of these areas are roadblocks for an 'Atmanirbhar Bharat.'
 The Adani Foundation has gained rich experience in working with communities focused on integrated development efforts across all these areas.
 Addressing these challenges can significantly enhance the competence and competitiveness of the future workforce.
+"In addition to being the 100th birth anniversary of my inspiring father, this year also happens to be the year of my 60th birthday and therefore the family decided to contribute Rs.
+60,000 crores towards charitable activities related to healthcare, education, and skill development, especially in the rural regions of our nation," said Gautam Adani, Chairman, Adani Group.
+"At a very fundamental level, programs related to all these three areas should be seen holistically and they collectively form the drivers to build an equitable and future-ready India.
+Our experience in large project planning and execution and the learnings from the work done by the Adani Foundation will help us uniquely accelerate these programs.
+This contribution from the Adani Family intends to draw upon some of the brightest minds that have a passion to make a difference in the Adani Foundation's journey to do more towards fulfilling our 'Growth with Goodness' philosophy."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)